Background picture

 TL;DR

-We introduce MIAM (Modality Imbalance-Aware Masking), a dynamic, score-driven masking strategy that adapts during training to counter modality imbalance using modality-specific learning dynamics.
-Models trained with MIAM can be evaluated under any combination of input tokens, enabling fine-grained analysis of modality and token importance while improving robustness to missing data in ecological applications.
+We introduce MIAM (Modality Imbalance-Aware Masking), a dynamic masking strategy that counteracts modality imbalance using modality-specific performance and learning signals.
+Models trained with MIAM can be evaluated under any combination of input tokens, supporting fine-grained contribution analysis across and within modalities, while improving robustness to missing data in ecological applications.

 MIAM main figure

 Overview of MIAM.
-(Left) Each modality token is masked with probability pm, sampled from a mixture of product Beta distributions.
-(Right) The distribution is modulated by ρsm and ρdm, derived from per-modality performance sm and its absolute derivative dm.
-Modalities that perform strongly and learn stably are masked more often to mitigate modality imbalance.
+(Left) Each token of modality m is masked with probability pm, sampled from a mixture of product beta distributions.
+(Right) The distribution parameters are modulated by ρsm and ρdm, derived from the per-modality performance sm and its absolute derivative dm.
+Modalities with strong and stable performance are masked more frequently to mitigate modality imbalance.

 Introduction

 Ecological modeling underpins conservation, climate adaptation, and environmental management.
-Modern datasets are inherently multimodal, combining heterogeneous signals such as environmental tabular variables πŸ“Š, climate time series πŸ“ˆ, audio πŸ”Š, natural images πŸ“·, and satellite imagery πŸ›°οΈ.
+Modern ecological datasets are inherently multimodal, integrating heterogeneous signals such as environmental tabular variables πŸ“Š, climate time series πŸ“ˆ, bioacoustics πŸ”Š, natural images πŸ“·, and satellite imagery πŸ›°οΈ.

 • modalities contribute unequally, leading to modality imbalance during optimization;

-• interpretability is crucial, both across modalities and within each modality.
+• interpretability is essential, both across and within modalities.

-Masking strategies provide a principled way to improve robustness to missing data while enabling structured analysis of modality contributions.
+By exposing models to incomplete inputs during training, masking strategies provide a principled approach to improving robustness to missing data while enabling structured analysis of input contributions.

-Most multimodal masking strategies are fixed and underexplore the space of possible input subsets.
-As a result, they improve robustness only partially and do not explicitly address modality imbalance, where dominant modalities hinder the learning of complementary ones.
+However, most multimodal masking strategies are fixed and underexplore the space of possible input subsets.
+As a result, they only partially improve robustness and fail to explicitly address modality imbalance, where dominant modalities hinder the learning of complementary ones.

 MIAM πŸ˜‹

-MIAM provides a principled alternative built on three properties:
+MIAM provides a principled alternative built on three key properties:

-• Full support: We sample masking probabilities over the entire hypercube, allowing any combination of masked and unmasked modalities to occur during training.
+• Full support: Masking probabilities are sampled over the entire hypercube, allowing any combination of masked and unmasked tokens to occur during training.

-• Corner prioritization: Instead of sampling uniformly, MIAM uses a corner-anchored mixture of product Beta distributions.
-Each mixture component concentrates probability mass near one of the 2M hypercube corners, encouraging training on informative subsets (e.g., single-modality or near-complete inputs).
+• Corner prioritization: Rather than sampling uniformly, MIAM uses a corner-anchored mixture of product beta distributions.
+Each mixture component concentrates probability mass near one of the 2M hypercube corners, promoting training on informative subsets (e.g., single-modality or near-complete inputs).

-• Imbalance awareness: MIAM dynamically adjusts the sharpness of these Beta distributions based on modality-specific learning dynamics.
-Modalities that achieve high unimodal performance and exhibit stable learning are masked more frequently, encouraging the model to focus on under-optimized or slower-learning modalities.
+• Imbalance awareness: MIAM dynamically adjusts the sharpness of these beta distributions based on modality-specific learning dynamics.
+Modalities with high and stable unimodal performance are masked more frequently, encouraging the model to better optimize slower-learning or underutilized modalities.

 Main contributions ✨

-• Dynamic, imbalance-aware masking (MIAM) that reduces modality imbalance and promotes complementary multimodal learning βš–οΈ
+• Dynamic, imbalance-aware masking (MIAM) that mitigates modality imbalance, promotes complementary multimodal learning, and improves robustness to missing data in ecological applications βš–οΈ

-• Consistent improvements on ecological multimodal benchmarks, especially for under-optimized modalities πŸ“ˆ
+• Consistent improvements on ecological multimodal benchmarks (GeoPlant and TaxaBench), especially for under-optimized modalities πŸ“Š

-• Fine-grained interpretability across and within modalities (variables, time segments, image regions) πŸ”Ž
+• Fine-grained interpretability across and within modalities (variables, time segments, image patches) πŸ”Ž

-For full methodological details and experimental results, see the paper πŸ“„.
+For full methodological details and experimental results, read the paper πŸ“„

 Citation